drjeannewilson/ts-analysis/README.md

 OptimiseSelection.C
-  A script to optimise and examine the cut selections based on the output of the script selections.C/.h Produces some plots and outputs some latex of efficiencies and purities
+  A script to optimise and examine the cut selections based on the output of the script selections.C/.h Produces some plots and outputs some latex of efficiencies and purities OptimiseSelection_crosscheck.C
+  Same as above but with some different settings (no flux weighting and cut on specific neutrino flavour) so that cross checks can be made easily to the Valor input.
+  Also runs on the output of the MakeSelectionsAndRoot code

 ReconEvaluation.C
   A script to evaluate the reconstruction properties for the selection based on the output of the script selections.C/.h Produces plots and evaluates quartiles.
 Also looks at efficiency and purity for events within true FV.

+MakeSelectionsAndRoot.C
+  This merges the selections code and the MakeSelections code into one script to avoid differences creaping in.
+Now ouputs a rootfile with the ntuple used for tuning the selections (called AllEvents) and also the Valor input trees.

+GetEntries.C
+  Runs on the output of MakeSelectionsAndRoot to quickly get event numbers